yvonnesarah/Code-Refactor/README.md

 # Code-Refactor

-## Description
+## 📌 Description
-Hired by the Marketing Manager to refactor their page - Horiseon, Social Solution Services.
-Task to improve their existing codebase to ensure it is more accessible and optimized.
+I was hired by the Marketing Manager to refactor the Horiseon - Social Solution Services website.
+The primary goal was to improve the existing codebase, making it more accessible and optimized for a wider audience.

-Prior to taking on this project, the website had broken links.
-There were several elements in the HTML and CSS file that needed to be repaired.
-The following changes were put in place to achieve the Marketing Managers criteria:
+The website had several issues prior to the refactor, such as broken links and outdated HTML/CSS elements.
+Below are the changes made to improve the website and meet the criteria specified by the Marketing Manager:

-- Updated the title of the webpage to read 'Horiseon | Social Solution Services'.
+* Updated the webpage title to "Horiseon | Social Solution Services" for clarity and SEO purposes.
-- Meta viewport tag added to allow users to be able to see from any device or monitor, reaching our to a wider audience.
-- HTML elements and Heading attributes follow a logical structure.
-- Image and icon elements contain descriptive 'alt' attributes allowing users to know what the picture or icon is incase these fail to load at any point in time.
+* Meta viewport tag added to ensure the site is responsive across devices and screen sizes.
+* Improved the HTML structure to ensure a logical order of elements and headings.
+* Accessible 'alt' attributes were added to all images and icons to provide descriptive text in case of failed loading.
-- All links in the navigation bar and the letters 'seo' in 'Horiseon' in the main header are functioning correctly.
+* Fixed navigation links and ensured the letters 'seo' in the main header are functioning properly.
-- All div's were replaced with semantic elements.
+* Replaced all non-semantic divs with more meaningful HTML elements.
-- Comments added to both HTML and CSS to allow other developers to understand the changes.
+* Added comments to both HTML and CSS files to provide clear explanations for other developers.
-- Quality README was created.
+* Created a detailed README for documentation purposes.

-## Prerequisites
+## 🛠 Prerequisites
-N/A
+There are no prerequisites for this project.

-## Criteria
+## 📋 Criteria
-Your website must meet accessibility standards.
-You can achieve this completing the following:
+This project was designed to meet accessibility standards.
+Key considerations include:

-Semantic HTML elements can be found throughout the source code
+* Semantic HTML elements are used throughout the source code.

-HTML elements follow a logical structure independent of styling and positioning
+* The HTML structure follows a logical order, independent of styling and positioning.

-Image and icon elements contain accessible alt attributes
+* All images and icons have descriptive 'alt' attributes for better accessibility.

-Heading attributes fall in sequential order
+* Headings are in a sequential order for improved screen reader navigation.

-Title elements contain a concise, descriptive title
+* The title element is concise, descriptive, and relevant to the page content.

-## Technologies Used
+## 💻 Technologies Used
-Built with:
-Note: The website layout is designed for desktop viewing, you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.
+This project was built using:
 * HTML
 * CSS
 * Gitbash
+Note: The website layout is designed for desktop viewing, you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.

-## Installation
+## 🚀 Installation
-N/A
+No installation is required.

-## Usage
+## 📚 Usage
-N/A

-## Project Link
+No special usage instructions are required.

+## 🔗 Live Demo & Repository
-Application can can be viewed here:
+Application can be viewed here:
 * [Live](https://yvonnesarah.github.io/Code-Refactor/)

 * [Repository](https://github.com/yvonnesarah/Code-Refactor)

-## Screenshot
+## 🖼 Screenshot
-Code Refactor
+Below is a preview of Code Refactor:
 ![Screenshot](assets/images/code-refactor.png "Code Refactor")

-## Credit
+## 👥 Credit
 N/A

-## Licence
+## 📜 License
-Please refer to the LICENSE in the repo.
+This project is open-source.
+For licensing details, please refer to the LICENSE file in the repository.

+## 📬 Contact
+You can reach me at 📧 yvonneadedeji.sarah@gmail.com.